nullterminated/trylambda/README.md

 ![4 0f 8 branches missed](https://i.stack.imgur.com/SggR6.png)

 With these classes, trylambda can execute a try with resources block, without negatively impacting unit test branch coverage.
-The {@link com.github.nullterminated.trylambda.Try Try} class has utility methods to execute try with resources blocks in a functional manner.
+The Try class has utility methods to execute try with resources blocks in a functional manner.
 The result is fewer, easier to test branches.

 ## Examples